Swiss drop money-laundering case involving Spain's former king | Law-Order

 "My innocence was evident at the outset and this episode has served to harm me further as part of the ongoing abuse campaign against me by certain Spanish interests."
 "The principal wrongdoers, meanwhile, have not been investigated and have been given time to conceal their activities.
 They remain unaccountable," she said.

-Mirabaud bank was fined 50,000 Swiss francs ($54,100) for having failed to report an account with unusual activity, the prosecutor's statement said.
+Mirabaud bank was fined 50,000 Swiss francs ($54,100) for having failed to report Zu Sayn-Wittgenstein's account and its unusual activity of funds received from the foundation owned by the former king, the prosecutor's statement said.
 The bank said in a statement it welcomed the closure of the criminal proceedings.
 It said its alleged violation of a duty to report did not concern the account linked to the former Spanish king and it had developed and strengthened its internal procedures since. ($1 = 0.9242 Swiss francs) ($1 = 0.8868 euros) (Reporting and writing by Stephanie Nebehay; additional reporting by Emma Pinedo Gonzalez and Belen Carreno in Madrid; Editing by Gareth Jones and Alex Richardson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)